anOsuPlayer/Moona/README.md

 GOOD JOB!! now you can start using Moona!

+## What if I need help?

+In case you were lost, desperately trying to work out how a certain feature works or *why* something is developed in a specific way, there's nothing to fear: you'll probably find your answers by doing something like:

+* Checking the [GUIDE.md file](https://github.com/anOsuPlayer/Moona/blob/early_dev/GUIDE.md) will most likely answer to some technical questions: if you're confused on some aspects of the framework that you don't fully understand (such as *modularity* or *dependency*), I highly recommend you to go for a read on this file.

+* Consulting the [Wiki](https://github.com/anOsuPlayer/Moona/wiki) here on GitHub will cover your lack of knowledge if your goal is to know some of the framework's feature in particular.
+There you will find ALL the classes included in this framework together with a fully updated and on-point description to let you know every aspect of every feature.

+* Taking a look at the [Issues tab](https://github.com/anOsuPlayer/Moona/issues) or the [Pull Request tab](https://github.com/anOsuPlayer/Moona/pulls).
+If luck happens to not be on your side and you're faced with some weird, scary looking error, here on the website you will (most likely) find your workaround.
+If you're lucky, someone already had such an error and therefore you'll just need to read how to solve it in the related tab; if not, you're free to post a pull request or an issue stating the problem that occurred to you and either me, the developer, or the community will try to help you.

 ## Contributing to the Project

 #### ***NOTE: the project DOES NOT DECLARE ANY KIND OF LICENSE YET.
 It will be added in the future as soon as I have a better idea of how they work and on what they allow the community to do.***